Stanadyne: Growth and name change (1960 - 1980)

-In 1956, a deal was struck with Ravenna Metal Projects to acquire the company's first real consumer product — the single-handle faucet developed by Alfred M. Moen.

-After a series of false starts, the company initiated a program to sell exclusively through plumbing wholesalers.
+After a series of false starts, the company initiated a program to sell faucets exclusively through plumbing wholesalers.
 This was later adapted to include retailers, and during the 1970s Moen sales rose from $40 million in 1972 to $100 million in 1979, one quarter of Stanadyne's total revenue.

-Ownership Changes
+Ownership changes (1980 - 2020)

 In the late 1980s ownership and makeup of the company continued to change and evolve.
 After a series of offers from private equity firms, in 1988, Forstmann Little & Company bought Stanadyne for $820 million.
 The company's four business units were quickly sold.

 KSP, another private New York investment firm, bought the automotive products group and the rights to the Stanadyne name in February 1989.
 KSP renamed the company, Stanadyne Automotive Corp.

 American Industrial Partners owned Stanadyne from 1997 to 2004, when the company was sold to Kohlberg & Company.

+Trouble and restructuring (2020 - Present)

+On February 16, 2023, Stanadyne filed for Chapter 11 bankruptcy.
+This was resolved by August 2023 when an investment group led by Cerberus Capital Management agreed a buyout and restructuring of all the companies assets and invested additional capital.